lisp-mirror/eql5-android/examples/tic-tac-toe/README-ANDROID.txt

   androidCompileSdkVersion=26

-(that is, the version of your SDK tools, see e.g. Android Studio settings.)
+(that is, the version of your SDK tools, see e.g. the download name of the SDK command line tools file, or the Android Studio settings)

 Now the build should succeed (verbosely, as requested).
 The APK package is in 'android-build/build/outputs/apk/'.